LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/reading/mstest/index.md

 Along the same lines, since `CarTests` tests the methods inside of `Car`, we must add the `Car` project as a dependency of `CarTests`.

-Right click on the `Dependencies` directory in `CarTests` and add a reference to the `Car` project.
+Right click on the `Dependencies` directory in `CarTests` and add a project reference to the `Car` project.

 ![User selects project to add as a dependency reference to test project](pictures/vs-add-dependency-reference.png)

-   Add main project as dependency for test project

 ### `Car` and `CarTests`

 Open the `Car` class and look around.
 Here, we provide a class, `Car`, with basic information about a make, model, gas level, and mileage.
 We also give it getters, setters, and a few other methods.

-In the same project, the `Program` class contains a main method that prints the `make` and `model` of a given `Car` object.
+In the same project, the `Program` class prints the `make` and `model` of a given `Car` object.
 Run the project to verify it works.
 Now, open `CarTests`.
 It's empty, save for a few TODOs.
 Let's tackle the first TODO to make a new empty test.
 Starting with an empty test lets us validate that we can use MSTest in our current environment.

+{{% notice blue "Note" "rocket" %}}

+   You may notice that we have instantiated a `Car` object by calling it `Car.Car`.
+This is because our namespace is also called `Car`.
+If you remove the namespace name, you will get an error because a namespace cannot be instantiated as an object.

+{{% /notice %}}

 ## `[TestClass]` and `[TestMethod]`